-Prerequisites: Evidently, the notion of an expander graph plays a key role in the aforementioned transformation.
-For a brief review of this notion, the reader is referred to Appendix E.2.
-In particular, we assume familiarity with the algebraic definition of expanders (as presented in §E.2.1.1).
-Furthermore, the transformation relies heavily on the zig-zag product, defined in §E.2.2.2, and the following exposition assume familiarity with this definition.
+Prerequisites: Needless to say, the aforementioned transformation refers to the notion of an expander graph (as defined in \S E.2.1.1).
+The transformation also relies on the zig-zag product defined in \S E.2.2.2.

 5.2.4.1 The basic approach